bencebeky/metadata/draft-beky-httpbis-metadata.md

 METADATA frames are not subject to flow control.

-The payload of METADATA frames is a list of key-value pairs encoded using HPACK instructions ({{!RFC7541}}).
+The metadata block of an HTTP/2 METADATA frame is encoded using HPACK instructions ({{!RFC7541}}).
 An endpoint MUST not use any HPACK instructions that change the dynamic table.